Paink64/HPC-AI-Resources/Personal-Computer-Intro-LLMs.md

 ✅ Text generated successfully!
 You should now see a creative continuation of your prompt. 📝✨🎉

-🎯 Challenge: Try changing the prompt to something funny or mysterious!🔥<br>
-💡 Extra Tip: Edit the prompt_text = "..." line and try your own creative ideas.
-For example, start with “In a haunted bakery…” or “The cat who ruled the internet…”

 ---
 ## 🤖 4.
 How to use LLMs for answering questions
 💡 LLMs can also answer questions based on a given context!